16 website metrics to track for growth

 7. Social Referrals

-Social referrals are referral traffic that comes from paid or organic social media.
+Social referrals track the referral traffic that comes from social media apps, both organic and paid.

 Unique vs. New Visitors